This guide is basically a Windows-oriented attempt to answer the question

 function and avoid the Organizer - that has a hissy fit when you move

-I find invaluable.
+photos around outside its control.
 There are loads of free Photoshop

 tutorials on the web.

-To load images into Photoshop I select them, ten or so at a time, in
+To load images into Photoshop I select them, four or so at a time, in

 which photo editor to use the first time).

-In Photoshop I always crop to fit the image content - with a mini laptop, tablet and smartphone I
+In Photoshop I always crop to fit the image content - with a PC, mini

-don't print many photos nowadays and if I do it may well be in a photobook with a variety of shapes; just
+I do it will probably be in a photobook with a variety of shapes; just

 set the crop tool to No Restiction and select the rectangle that looks best:

 Sometimes I'll even crop a portrait image from a landscape original, as

 shown in the screen-grab.

 Do remember that when printed you'll typically lose a little slice

 Next is one of the most important steps.
 It is amazing how many

 otherwise good images look a little lifeless because they are over

 or under exposed.

-Photoshop has a brilliant Levels control (Ctrl L is the
+Photoshop has a brilliant Levels control (Ctrl L is the shortcut)

-outer little triangles then the photo is well exposed
+between the outer little triangles then the photo is well exposed

 and you just hit Esc to get out.
-But if there's a gap either side (as in the
+But if there's a gap either side

-towards the edge of the histogram and
+little triangular handles towards the edge of the histogram and

 you'll see your photo come to life.
 You can also pull the centre

-At this stage there may be nothing else to do in
+At this stage there may be nothing else to do in Photoshop.
+But a

-depends on how much you feel like doing.
+much you feel like doing.
 Practice and you'll soon get fluent at the

 sort of editing jobs you need to do repeatedly.
 If confused there

 are plenty of tutorials online.
 You could even learn fancy tricks

 such as how to cut someone out of one picture and slide them into

 There are also all sorts of controls for adjusting saturation, colour

 temperature and so on.
-But I mostly avoid them because they
+But I mostly avoid them because they can make

-highlights.
 In most versions of Photoshop it's easiest to find those via the Quick

 editing mode but stick to Expert for most things.